 These advantages can mean the difference between making, or losing, millions of dollars.

 Over the past twenty years, over 100 companies have emerged worldwide to connect firms with information – more specifically, the experts who hold that information.
-Known as expert networks, these companies have rapidly grown into a $1.5 billion dollar industry, led by “The Big Five”.
+These global expert network companies have rapidly grown into a $1.5 billion dollar industry, led by “The Big Five”.

 The main product of expert networks is providing access to people like you, while charging their clients rates that often start at $1,000 per hour.